michelestaffiere/Hackville2024/README.md

 ## Technology Stack

-It’s a simple website written in HTML/CSS/JS with some Framework (probably React), intended to be used on a desktop
+It’s a simple website written in HTML/CSS/JS with Vite, intended to be used on a desktop

 ## App Flow